karllhughes/build-status/readme.md

 - Build the Docker image: `docker build -t karllhughes/build-status .`.
   - *You can also use the short command if you have NPM installed locally: `npm run build`.*
   - *You can also simply pull the latest image from Docker Hub: `docker pull karllhughes/build-status`.*
-- Start a new container: `docker run --rm -it -p 3000:3000 -v $(pwd)/controllers:/app/controllers -v $(pwd)/views:/app/views -v $(pwd)/clients:/app/clients --env-file .env karllhughes/build-status`.
+- Start a new container: `docker run --rm -it -p 3000:3000 -v $(pwd)/controllers:/app/controllers -v $(pwd)/views:/app/views -v $(pwd)/clients:/app/clients -v $(pwd)/data-access:/app/data-access --env-file .env karllhughes/build-status`.
   - *You can also use the NPM command: `npm start`.*

 The application will be running on `localhost:3000`.